dogweather/forkful/content/en/arduino/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?

-Downloading a web page means fetching the HTML content from the URL you're looking at.
-Programmers do this to pull data, update their gadgets, or simply use the internet for more than cat videos.

 ## How to:
 Here's the nitty-gritty: make your Arduino surf the web and grab what you need.

 ```Arduino